Riminder/python-hrflow-api/README.md

  ...}
 ```
 ### 💾 **Index a Profile in a Source**
-In order to add a Json profile you can index it using HrFlow search engine
+In order to add a JSON profile you can index it using HrFlow search engine
 - Index a profile in a source using a JSON file `profile_json`
 ```python
 response = client.profile.indexing.add_json(source_key="source_key", profile_json=profile_json)